-Revenues increased on a constant currency basis due to contributions from existing businesses.
-Subscription revenues, which represented 73% of Legal's business, increased 3%.
-Transaction revenues, which represented 13% of Legal's business, increased 17% (13% from existing businesses), driven by FindLaw law firm marketing solutions, Pangea3 legal managed services, and our Latin America businesses.
-Legal's U.S. print revenues (14% of Legal's business) decreased 6%.
-Excluding U.S. print, Legal's revenues increased 5%.
-We expect the first guarter to be the strongest revenue growth guarter for our Legal business, as transactional revenue growth was especially high.
+Revenues on a constant currency basis increased during the third quarter, all from existing businesses.
+Subscription revenues (73% of Legal's business) increased 3%.
+Transaction revenues (13% of Legal's business) increased 1% as a timing-related decline in some international businesses was offset by growth in other businesses, including Pangea3 legal managed services.
+Legal's U.S. print revenues (14% of Legal's business) decreased 8%.
+Excluding U.S. print, Legal's revenues increased 3%.